ecmwf/PolyShell/docs/user-guide/axioms.md

     3. There are no duplicate points or self-intersections.
     4. The vertices are stored as a sequence in clockwise order.

+Whether a polygon abides to these requirements can be checked using the provided `is_valid` function.

 !!! tip

     When using validated functions, PolyShell with automatically correct for incorrect ordering.
 This point is only